domain-centric/template_engine/README.md

 The [TemplateEngine] comes with several mathematical constants.

 ## Custom Constants
-You can create and add your own [Constant]s by manipulating the [TemplateEngine.constants] field.
+You can create and add your own Constants by manipulating the TemplateEngine.constants field.
 See [Example](https://github.com/domain-centric/template_engine/blob/main/test/src/parser/tag/expression/function/custom_function_test.dart).

 ## Available Constants